EBiCS/EasyDIY-ESC/README.md

 * **Possible to add custom electronics:** For reusing this motor controller on different devices, you can extend the electrocnis with a custom header on top of the Bluepill.
 This means you can use all available pins and access and extend with: CAN, UARTs, etc.

 * **Possibility to buy the SMD parts pre-soldered:** While we went to great extend do make this board easy to DIY by humans (as opposed to robots in a factory), we acknowledge there are many who lack the skill/time/motivation to solder all SMDs themselves.
-So all SMDs are on the same side, in large stoc at lcsc (at the time of writing), so the board can be ordered with SMDs pre-assembled by JLCPCB for a decent price.
+So all SMDs are on the same side, in large stock at lcsc (at the time of writing), so the board can be ordered with SMDs pre-assembled by JLCPCB for a decent price.

 * **Compactness:** Despite using only big DIY friendly parts, we tried to keep the board as small as possible: ~ 73mm x 49mm